renevoorburg/srda/README.md

 `srda` lives at [https://data.digitopia.nl/srda#](https://data.digitopia.nl/srda#) (which is also the **namespace** for `srda`).

-## The srda repository
+## The `srda` repository

-This repository provides the scripts that are used to create [https://data.digitopia.nl/srda#](https://data.digitopia.nl/srda#).
-Actually, only [srda_virtuoso.sparql](./srda_virtuoso.sparql) is used, the script [srda_virtuoso.sparql](./srda_virtuoso.sparql) provides an equivalent using a CONSTRUCT query.
+This repository ([https://github.com/renevoorburg/srda)](https://github.com/renevoorburg/srda)) provides the scripts that are used to create [https://data.digitopia.nl/srda#](https://data.digitopia.nl/srda#).
+Actually, only [srda_virtuoso.sparql](./srda_virtuoso.sparql) is used, the script [srda_virtuoso.sparql](./srda_virtuoso.sparql) provides an equivalent using a CONSTRUCT query for reference and conveniance.

 These queries expected the named graph `<http://rdaregistry.info/Elements/v5.0.19/>` to be loaded with all regular official RDA element definitions, as can be downloaded from [https://github.com/RDARegistry/RDA-Vocabularies/releases](https://github.com/RDARegistry/RDA-Vocabularies/releases).
 That excludes the object, datatype and unconstrained definitions and the 'rof' definitions.

 ## What about the RDA exical aliasses?

-Indeed, RDA does provided lexical aliases.
-Those lexical aliases are even used to create `srda`, so why not use those?
+Indeed, RDA does provided so called *lexical aliases*.
+Those lexical aliases are even used to create `srda`, so why not use them?

 The problem with the lexical aliases as provided by the official RDA definitions is multifold: